 But Rühle is not someone who can easily log out of the Internet: He is a feature editor at the Süddeutschen Newspaper.
 And the Internet is his daily work tool.
 In the evening, he used to deposit his Blackberry on the shoe rack so that he would secretly sleep before going to bed eMails could check.
 On a quiet day, he got 68 mail and answered 45.
 An internet junkie, then.

 It can not be done without the internet

-Abstinence turned out to be so difficult: dictionaries were used to help translate, the lecturer got water reports by postcard, and ancient technologies such as faxes came to life again.
-The colleagues made jokes about the "cave dwellers", he became the favorite customer of the directory inquiry, and research, which he would have done via Google in a few minutes, took hours, because he had to search by phone for the appropriate contact person abroad.
+The abstinence was correspondingly difficult: dictionaries were used as a translation aid, the editor received water level reports by postcard, and ancient technologies such as faxes were brought back to life.
+The colleagues joked about the “cave dweller”, he became his favorite customer for the directory inquiry, and research that he would have done in a few minutes via Google took hours because he had to search for the appropriate contact person abroad by phone.